Skafish: Later activities

 Jim Skafish still records and performs in the Midwest.
-He has recently produced a jazz style Christmas album (Tidings Of Comfort And Joy, 2006), and he promotes and distributes Skafish products, such as What's This?
+He produced a jazz style Christmas album (Tidings Of Comfort And Joy, 2006), and he promotes and distributes Skafish products, such as What's This?
 1976-1979 (2007), to a small but loyal cult fan base.
 Mysliwiec is currently a Midwest policeman, Bronowski still performs, records and is currently a professor of AV production and art at Purdue University.
 Barbie Goodrich died on 10 June 1995 after a long battle with cancer.
 Up until his passing on April 18, 2020, Javier Cruz worked in the IT department of Jane Addams Elementary School in Chicago, and from time to time performed with the South Chicago cover band Life (of which Jim Skafish was a member for a time during the early 1980s).